Duty Free World

-Duty Free World ("DFW") is a U.S. based duty free and travel retailer headquartered in Miami, Florida, specializing in inflight duty-free sales.
-The company sells primarily luxury products onboard aircraft.
-It operates from 12 locations around the world to service traveling passengers who purchase through its airline partners, which include Aeromexico, LATAM Airlines and United Airlines, as well as online.
-The company was established April 1995 by Mayra del Valle and is currently still owned by her and Leylani Cardoso.
-Duty Free World is the only female-owned company in the travel-retail industry.
-The company employs over 200 people around the world and processes over 1,068,545 transactions annually from traveling customers.
+Duty Free World (DFW) was an American duty free and travel retailer headquartered in Miami, Florida, specializing in inflight duty-free sales.
+The company sold primarily luxury products onboard aircraft.
+It operated from 12 locations around the world to service traveling passengers who purchase through its airline partners, which include Aeromexico, LATAM Airlines and United Airlines, as well as online.

+The company was established April 1995 by Mayra del Valle and was owned by her and Leylani Cardoso.
+Duty Free World was the only female-owned company in the travel-retail industry.
+By 2017 at its peak the company employed over 200 people around the world and processes over 1,068,545 transactions annually from traveling customers.

 History

-Beginnings
+Foundation

 In 1995, a Cuban-American, Mayra del Valle mortgaged her home to pursue the American dream of owning a business when her employer, Inflight Duty Free Shops, of 15 years was sold to Duty Free International.
 DFW opened its doors having one airline contract with a Canadian charter airline, Royal Aviation.
 Having a small operation and limited resources, she set off to personally train flight attendants on the technique of selling inflight travel retail in seven locations throughout Canada.
 In 1999, her daughter, Leylani Cardoso joined the company.